Understanding Marriage Annulment in Missouri

 Regardless of whether the marriage is invalid under any of the above situations and is therefore regarded as having never existed, you must still get an annulment to clarify your marital status.

-The law regarding annulments is complicated, so it is critical that you consult with a knowledgeable divorce and annulment lawyer before filing your case.
+The law regarding annulments is complicated, so you must consult with a knowledgeable divorce and annulment lawyer before filing your case.